thorchain/docs/thornodes/leaving.md

 If a Node Operator wants to retrieve part of their bond & rewards \(such as deciding to take profits and contribute as a liquidity provider in order to maximise yield\), they can simply Unbond.
 This keeps their Node on standby, ready to be churned back in.

-To unbond from the system, simply send an **UNBOND** transaction to the Vault Address with at least 1 satoshi in funds.
+To unbond from the system, simply send an **UNBOND** transaction to the Vault Address with at least 1 tor (0.00000001 RUNE) in funds.
 The amount and type of asset you use to send to THORChain is actually irrelevant, you are simply passing transaction intent to THORChain and proving you own your bond address.

 Example, this will draw out 10k in RUNE from the bond, as long as the remaining amount is higher than the minimum bond.

 `UNBOND:thor1ryr5eancepklax5am8mdpkx6mr0rg4xjnjx6zz:1000000000000`

 {% hint style="info" %}
-THORChain always treats assets in 1e8 "base format" ie, 1.0 RUNE = 100,000,000 units.
+THORChain always treats assets in 1e8 "base format" ie, 1.0 RUNE = 100,000,000 units (tor).
 To get from one to the other, simply multiply by 100m.
 {% endhint %}

 {% hint style="info" %}
+If using ASGARDEX to BOND or UNBOND, simply put the RUNE amount, e.g. "100" for 100 RUNE.
+It does the memo in 1e8 for you.
+{% endhint %}

+{% hint style="info" %}
-You can get your node address, as well as the current vault address by running `make status`
+You can get your node address by running `make status`
 {% endhint %}

 {% hint style="warning" %}